 The extended dome tent is burly enough for all seasons.
 It has a robust weather-resistant frame with four intersection points that can handle torrential downpours, high-speed winds, and even snow.
 But that comes with a price.
 That sturdy frame means a lot of poles making pitching the tent more cumbersome than some of its competitors.

 The tent’s full-coverage fly has been upgraded with an increase in its vestibule size, allowing for better ventilation, storage, and functionality.

 However, the upgrade didn’t include the tent’s overall height.
 It’s still too short for many adults.
 Specifically, an average 6-foot man won’t be able to stand inside.
-Hunching over or crawling can get annoying, especially if you’ve paid for a supersized 6-person tent.
+Hunching over or crawling can get annoying, especially if you’ve paid for a supersized 6-person tent for camping.

 MSR’s Hubba Hubba NX 2, the winner of this selection, is a lightweight and compact tent that can stand against punishing winds.

 This backpacking tent weighs two times less than the standard 2-P tent and a few ounces less than many other ultralights out in the market.
 And while these types of tents are known for looking flimsy and fragile, the Hubba Hubba is made to take a beating.
 Its high-quality nylon fabric, aerodynamic shape, and strong frame can resist wind speeds up to 60 mph.

 Surprisingly, the frame remains uncomplicated despite its strength.
 The unified hub-and-pole system makes the set-up smooth and quite easy to master.
 However, the overly abundant mesh parts of the main canopy make it challenging to pitch mid-rain without getting the inside wet.